Current Volunteer Vacancies

 Volunteer Wellbeing Class Teachers (Yoga, Pilates, Tai Chi or similar light exercise class)

-We look for suitable qualified volunteers to lead regular, weekly (or fortnightly) classes for clients in Yoga, Pilates, Tai Chi or similar light exercise classes.
+We are always on the lookout for suitable qualified volunteers to lead regular, weekly (or fortnightly) classes for clients in Yoga, Pilates, Tai Chi or similar light exercise classes.
 Classes can be arranged at mutually agreeable free times within our timetable and we are looking for a minimum commitment of six months.
 We run these classes here or at local community at venues.
 All our classes are recognised as having positive benefits and are given with the aim of relieving stress related symptoms through relaxation, improved breathing and increased activity.
 We are particularly looking for a Yoga teacher who can demonstrate a class at events/provide cover when others are away.
 Previous experience of facilitating such classes and an ability to adapt to the needs of clients and their health conditions is required.
 A role description can be found here.

 Volunteer Complementary Therapists – Massage/Reflexology (Mentoring Programme)